heades/blog/markdown/2022-08-25-Indexed-Ops.md

-However, consider a third example where we have an operation `i : a -> b` and a set `s : Set a`, and we want to map over the set `s`, but we want to do this using the accumilator pattern.
+However, consider a third example where we have an operation `i : a -> b` and a set `s : Set a`, and we want to map over the set `s`, but we want to do this using the accumulator pattern.
 Then we can define this function as follows:

 ```